Philippine noontime variety television shows: Tahanang Pinakamasaya (2024)

-Tahanang Pinakamasaya became the official title of TAPE Inc.'s noontime show after the Marikina Regional Trial Court issued a joint decision preventing them and their home station GMA from using the Eat Bulaga! trademark and other elements associated to it.
+Tahanang Pinakamasaya became the official title of TAPE Inc.'s noontime show after the Marikina Regional Trial Court issued a joint decision preventing them and their home station, GMA, from using the Eat Bulaga! trademark and other elements associated to it.
 The new noontime show retained the hosts and staff hired by TAPE Inc. from the new Eat Bulaga! that premiered on June 5, 2023, after former main hosts Tito Sotto, Vic Sotto, and Joey de Leon left on May 31, 2023, along with their co-hosts and key staff members.

 The show premiered on January 6, 2024, and aired their last live episode on March 2, 2024.
 Consequently, TAPE Inc.'s social media accounts were taken down hours after the final episode.
 Replays of selected episodes were aired from March 4, 2024, to March 7, 2024.
-TAPE Inc. issued an official statement at the end of the March 7, 2024 replayed finale episode that they have decided to end the show, marking an end to TAPE's 29-year airtime lease on GMA's noontime block.
+TAPE Inc. issued an official statement, at the end of the March 7, 2024, replay of the finale, to say that they have decided to end the show, marking an end of TAPE's 29-year airtime lease on GMA's noontime block.
 GMA, on the other hand, issued a separate official statement circulated through their social media accounts.

 Following the cancellation of Tahanang Pinakamasaya, GMA started airing contemporary Filipino movies under the movie block Lunchtime Movie Hits which began on March 8, 2024, with the 2011 movie The Unkabogable Praybeyt Benjamin.
-The Saturday edition of Kapuso Movie Festival began airing on March 9, 2024, as the network's lead-in to Lunchtime Movie Hits on Saturdays.
-Both movie blocks ceased airing on April 6, 2024, as It's Showtime became GMA's new flagship noontime show following GMA's new contract agreement with ABS-CBN Studios which was signed on March 20, 2024.
+The Saturday edition of the Kapuso Movie Festival began airing on March 9, 2024, as the network's lead-in to Lunchtime Movie Hits on Saturdays.
+Both movie blocks ceased airing on April 6, 2024, as It's Showtime became GMA's new flagship noontime show, following GMA's new contract agreement with ABS-CBN Studios, which was signed on March 20, 2024.

 Sunday noontime shows

-Currently, ABS-CBN Studios' ASAP holds the record of being the longest-running Sunday noontime variety show which will celebrate its 31st anniversary on February 5, 2026.
+Currently, ABS-CBN Studios' ASAP holds the record for being the longest-running Sunday noontime variety show, which celebrated its 31st anniversary on February 5, 2026.
 It began airing on the ABS-CBN television network in 1995 when Eat Bulaga! moved to GMA and the Sunday noontime show Sa Linggo nAPO Sila became a weeklong noontime show.
-During its 22nd anniversary, ASAP surpassed GMA Supershow as the longest-running Sunday noontime variety show.
-ASAP currently airs on pay television network, Kapamilya Channel with simulcasts on Jeepney TV, A2Z, and TV5.
+During its 22nd anniversary year, ASAP surpassed GMA Supershow as the longest-running Sunday noontime variety show.
+ASAP currently airs on pay television network Kapamilya Channel, with simulcasts on A2Z and All TV, along with a delayed telecast on Jeepney TV and Metro Channel every Sunday night.

-Its current rival program is All-Out Sundays aired on GMA.
-AOS aired its pilot episode in January 2020 as a replacement to Sunday PinaSaya.
+Its current rival is All-Out Sundays (AOS) airing on GMA.
+AOS aired its pilot episode on January 5, 2020, as a replacement for Sunday PinaSaya.

+Its current rival is Vibe Playback airing on TV5, a rerun of the Saturday primetime episodes of Vibe, aired its pilot episode on March 8, 2026, as a replacement for ASAP.

+And after 31 years, the longest-running Sunday noontime variety show ASAP aired its final episode at its traditional noontime slot as it moves into primetime starting May 17, 2026 as ASAP XP.

 Other popular defunct Sunday noontime variety shows include: